-Thai curry can refer to any dish in Thai cuisine that is made with various types of curry paste, and it can also be referring to the pastes themselves.
+Thai curry can refer to any dish in Thai cuisine that is made with various types of curry paste, and it can also refer to the pastes themselves.
 In the United States, it can usually be found on store shelves courtesy of the Thai Kitchen brand, which offers a variety of veganized products for those of us who prefer a little more cruelty-free spice in our lives.
-Curry is a generic term that refers to dishes, most commonly Asian in origin and design, that usually contains turmeric, hot chilies or chili powder, cumin, coriander (cilantro), and any number of other spices that differ from region to region.
+Curry is a generic term that refers to dishes, most commonly Asian in origin and design, that usually contain turmeric, hot chilies or chili powder, cumin, coriander (cilantro), and any number of other spices that differ from region to region.
 In South Thailand, curries tend to contain a lot of coconut milk, while in the Northeast, they often use more lime juice and less coconut milk.

-Most Thai curries contain chili peppers, garlic, and coconut milk, as well as galengal or “blue ginger”, a plant which is similar to ginger in aesthetics, but not in taste.
+Most Thai curries contain chili peppers, garlic, and coconut milk, as well as galangal or “blue ginger”, a plant that is similar to ginger in aesthetics, but not in taste.
 Thai curries can be highly influenced by Laotian and Chinese cuisines, as well as general South Asian cuisine.

 1. Sweet Green Curry

 Hailing from Central Thailand, green curry is commonly known as the hottest of the curries, but it is also very sweet as it uses large amounts of lime juice and coconut milk.
 It can usually consist of eggplant and green chilies in a green curry sauce.
 The sauce is made from green chilies, kaffir lime leaves, Thai basil, shallots, blue ginger, krachai (a milder cousin of ginger), garlic, and turmeric.

 2. Red Curry